Skip to main content

 Performance Optimization

-2. Network speed - Upload time depends on your internet connection
+2. Network speed - Upload time depends on your internet connection.
+Chunked uploads show progress and can resume if interrupted

 3. Timeline generation - Can take several minutes for large datasets (years of data)